quipucords/qpc/docs/source/man.rst

 ``--report=report_identifier``

   Contains the report identifier that is used to generate the deployments report.
 Mutually exclusive with the ``--scan-job`` option.

+``--no-gpg``

+  Uploads the deployments report without requiring the presence of GNU Privacy Guard.

 Options for All Commands
 ------------------------